donnchawp/old-comment-cleaner/readme.txt

 = How do I configure the plugin? =

 After activating the plugin, go to Settings -> Old Comment Cleaner to configure the settings.
-You can specify the age of comments to delete and choose to delete email addresses, names, and website URLs associated with the comments.
+You can specify the age of comments to clean and choose to clean email addresses, names, and website URLs associated with the comments.

-= How do I delete old comments immediately? =
+= How do I clean old comments immediately? =

-You can delete old comments immediately by clicking the "Delete Now" button on the settings page.
+You can clean old comments immediately by clicking the "Clean Now" button on the settings page.

 == Changelog ==